oist/optinist/docs/gui_visualize.md

 # Using the GUI
 I introduce how to use optinist GUI in this document.
-Optinist GUI is separated "FlowChart" and "Visualize", you can switch page in tab.
+Optinist GUI is separated into "FlowChart" and "Visualize", and you can switch pages in the tab.

 # Visualize Page
 You can create and check output and other result in this page.